Share this story!

 o Part 8 – Final Checks

 Bifolding doors are becoming more and more popular because of how they open up the indoors to the outdoors with their wide, unrestricted openings and slick smooth action.
 Aluminium bifolding doors are a genuine long-life product due to the robust profile, which has been designed to give strength and durability to ensure a structurally reliable performance over a lifetime of use.
-Before you start installing your bifolding doors, you need to ensure you have the right planning permission to do so.
-Usually the installation of bifolding doors would fall under permitted development, but it is best to double check.
+Before you start to fit your bifolding doors, you need to ensure you have the right planning permission to do so.
+Usually, the installation of bifolding doors would fall under permitted development, but it is best to double check.

-If you’re looking to keep the cost down by installing the bifolding door yourself, we’ve put together a step by step guide which may help you along the way.
+If you’re looking to keep the cost down by fitting the bifolding door yourself, we’ve put together a step by step guide which may help you along the way.
 They may seem more complex to fit than, say, a patio door, but it is possible with enough time and patience.
-Bifolding doors are heavy, and you will need a helping hand to carry out the installation.
+Bifolding doors are heavy, and you will need a helping hand to carry out the fitting.
 If you have no experience in window and door installation, you make want to ask a professional installer for help and advice.
 Before you start, it’s important to understand that bifolding doors rely on carefully balanced and sliding elements and most problems come down to poor installation.
 Quickslide will always recommend using a fully trained and FENSA registered installer to carry out the installation.

 How Long Does It Take?